P. P. Hartnett

-Peter Paul Hartnett, aka PP Hartnett (born 1958) is a London Irish writer, spoken word performer and photographer currently based at the edge of a forest close to the coastal area of Kirkcudbrightshire, Dumfries and Galloway, Scotland.
-In terms of fiction, his focus is upon emotional damage, written from a moral perspective.
-His most notable commercial successes have been the works entitled Call Me, I Want to Fuck You, Rock 'n' Roll Suicide and Sixteen.
+Peter Paul Hartnett, writing as PP Hartnett (born 1958), is a London Irish writer, spoken word performer, and photographer currently based at the edge of a forest near coastal Kirkcudbrightshire, Dumfries and Galloway, Scotland.
+His fiction focuses upon trauma and its consequences.
+His most notable works include Call Me, I Want to Fuck You, Rock 'n' Roll Suicide and Sixteen.

-PP Hartnett's recent download titles include << deletion >>, Full Screen and the series SEX : MALE, published by Autopsy, that contains works such as Call Me, I Want to Fuck You, Mmm Yeah, Sixteen, Rock 'n' Roll Suicide, POZMEUP, You... and Needs Discussion.
+PP Hartnett's recent download titles, published by Autopsy, include << deletion >> and Full Screen, as well as the collected works series SEX : MALE that includes Call Me, I Want to Fuck You, Mmm Yeah, Sixteen, Rock 'n' Roll Suicide, POZMEUP, You... and Needs Discussion.

 PP Hartnett has produced two spoken word albums of his fiction, Ferris Wheel Kiss and The Very Idea.
-Hartnett also fronts a band named << deletion >> (formerly known as Child R*pe Photos) having released an album entitled Tripod, Camera, Self-Timer (Autopsy).
-The focus of the work is long-term sexual abuse within the Catholic Church.
-PP Hartnett was educated by the Benedictine monks of Ealing Abbey's St Benedict's School, West London.
+Hartnett also fronts a band named << deletion >> (formerly known as Child R*pe Photos) and has released an album entitled Tripod, Camera, Self-Timer (Autopsy), which focuses on long-term sexual abuse within the Catholic Church.
+PP Hartnett was educated by the Benedictine monks of St Benedict's School, Ealing, West London.